ZhiGroup/RAFFI/README.md

 Genetic Mapping File Format (tab-delimited):
 `<site_number> <genetic_location>`
 Each line contains the site index and genetic location of a site, the same order as the VCF input file.
 Please note that the genetic mapping file should be monotically increasing and the genetic locaion should be provided for each site.
-We have provided two Python scripts to filter the genetic mapping file and also a python script to interpolate the genetic locaions.

 ### Compilation:
 In order to compile the source code you will need to install boost library and modify the boost library path in the Make file.
 C++14 support is also required to compile the code.